Description de la soumission d'un avis

 - Neurosciences intégrées, cognitives et comportementales (NICC)

-In the 1st year (M1), the NMCI, NICC and NEB tracks offer a 100% common core, i.e. 6 common courses in semester 1.
+In M1, the NMCI and NICC programmes offer a 100% common core, i.e. 6 common courses in semester 1.

-In semester 2, all the courses begin to specialize via the optional courses offered, which lead to the 3 distinct tracks in second year (M2) neuroscience.
+In semester 2, all the tracks begin to specialise via the options offered, which lead to the 3 distinct tracks of the M2 neuroscience.

-Some APP modules may be offered in English depending on the number of non-French speaking students.
+In M1, some problem-based learning modules may already be offered in English depending on the number of non-French speaking students.

-Exams can be taken in either French or English, as desired.
+Written exams can be taken in French or English, as desired.